 One of the major fund raising activities of the Forest Acres Rotary Club is the University of South Carolina Gamecock Football Parking project.
-For several years, the club has partnered with Palmetto Citizens Federal Credit Union to manage their branch office parking lot on Shop Road near Williams-Brice Stadium.
+For several years, the club has partnered with Palmetto Citizens Federal Credit Union to manage their branch office parking lot on Shop Road near Williams-Brice Stadium (Here’s a Map of the location).
 The Rotary Club provides all services necessary to manage the parking lot including selling season parking passes, managing the parking lot on game day, and cleaning the lot afterward.
 All financial proceeds are donated to local charities.

 Parking and tailgating spaces are sold and reserved for game day.

 The club’s responsibility is to ensure the ATM remains accessible and that the right car is in the right place!

 Parking bookings for 2017 – Charline Mayo